 To forward a message, press Ctrl+F. This will open the message ready for your input, with the cursor on the To address line.
 From here, you can enter the name of the recipient.

-Note: The default cursor in both the scenario (Reply and forward) are different, in reply to the email address of the sender is already entered, and all you must do is type the message, but in the case of forwarding the message Outlook doesn’t know the recipient.
+Note: The default cursor in both scenarios (Reply and forward) is different, in reply to the email address of the sender is already entered, and all you must do is type the message, but in the case of forwarding the message Outlook doesn’t know the recipient.

 Shortcut Key to Open reply and forward in New Window

 In both the above cases Reply to the sender and reply to all, you will not get a separate window, you need to click on the popup icon available in the right corner of the reply window.
 If you need a separate window while you click on these shortcut keys, you must modify a minor change.

 Let’s understand the keyboard shortcut to Open reply and forward in New Window.

 Open Outlook, Click Alt + FT, which opens the Outlook Options dialog box, click the Down arrow, and select Mail from the left navigation section, Click the Tab until you reach the Replies and forward section, and click the Space bar to select the checkbox of Open replies and forward in a new window, and Hit Enter to enable and close the dialog box.

 Now you can repeat the Keyboard Shortcut, and you will observe the Reply window open in a New Window.

 To send the message after this click the Keyboard shortcut Alt+ S to send the message.